Sean-Pereira-945/academic-faq-chatbot-frcrce/README.md

 - If the files are absent, `build.sh` automatically rebuilds the index from PDFs located in `data/pdfs/` (URLs are skipped during the build to avoid long external fetches).
 Ensure any required PDFs live in the repo or are fetched at runtime.

 ### 4. Start command
-- Render expects the **raw** process command—do **not** prefix it with `web:` (that syntax is only for Procfiles).
-- The Blueprint already provides the correct command:
-	`gunicorn --worker-class gevent --workers 1 --bind 0.0.0.0:$PORT --timeout 120 --log-level info --access-logfile - --error-logfile - --preload wsgi:app`
+- Render now runs a lightweight `start.sh` script which executes gunicorn with the correct flags.
+The Blueprint sets `startCommand: ./start.sh`, so Render never sees the `web:` prefix.
-- If you edit the service in the dashboard, paste just the portion above; otherwise Render will try to run `web:` as a binary and the deploy fails with `bash: line 1: web:: command not found`.
+- If you edit the start command in the dashboard, simply point it back to `./start.sh` (or copy the script contents) rather than pasting a Procfile-style entry.

 ### 5. Post-deploy checklist
 - Hit `/health` to confirm the service is up.